 Mayor & Council

 The Elgin City Council is a nonpartisan elected body comprised of one mayor and eight city council members who are elected to four-year terms to serve at-large.
-In August of 2018 a city council member resigned.
-There will be a special election in April of 2019 to fill the council seat.
 The at-large structure means that the Mayor and each City Council Member serve the entire community, which is different than some cities that elect council members by ward or district.
 The part-time Mayor and City Council appoint a City Manager, its one full-time employee, to run the day-to-day operations.
 Read more about the Council-Manager form of government.

 Elected for the first time to the City Council in 2005, Mayor Kaptain served on the Planning Commission from 1999-2005 and as chairman of the Elgin Community Network since 2000.
 He is a retired chief chemist and director of process control for the Fox River Water Reclamation District and holds a Bachelor of Science degree from Bradley University.

 Councilman Dixon was born and raised in Elgin.
 His family moved to Schaumburg, Illinois where he attended elementary school and a year of junior high.
 Later, his family moved back to Elgin where he completed the rest of his schooling.
-Corey graduated from Abbott Middle School and attended Larkin High School, but would later graduate from Elgin High School.
+Councilman Dixon graduated from Abbott Middle School and attended Larkin High School, but would later graduate from Elgin High School.
 He earned a Bachelor's Degree in Business Management from Grambling State University and a Master's Degree in Public Administration with a concentration in government from Keller Graduate School of Management.
 He is a former Commissioner with the City of Elgin’s Image Advisory Commission and Planning & Zoning Commission.
-Councilman Dixon currently serves as a Liquor Commissioner with the City of Elgin; Board Chairman of Greater Elgin Family Care Center; Classroom Facilitator with School District U-46 Parent Leadership Institute and Founder of Elgin's Annual Back to School BBQ Bash event.
-He is also an active Member of Alpha Phi Alpha Fraternity, Inc., Mu Alpha Lambda Chapter.
+Councilman Dixon currently serves as a Liquor Commissioner with the City of Elgin; Board Chairman of Greater Elgin Family Care Center; Classroom Facilitator with School District U-46’s Parent Leadership Institute and he is the Founder of Elgin's Annual Back to School BBQ Bash event.
+He's an active Member of Alpha Phi Alpha Fraternity, Inc., the Mu Alpha Lambda Chapter.
 In addition, Councilman Dixon is an experienced keynote speaker and master of ceremony.
-Dixon currently works for the State of Illinois where he serves in the role of Human Services Caseworker.
+Councilman Dixon currently works for the Kane County Sheriff’s Office where he serves in the role of Senior Assistant Director of Administration.
 Councilman Dixon is married to Janelle Dixon, Esq. and they are the parents of three girls: Jada, Corinne and Kali.
-He and his family are members of Second Baptist Church of Elgin, where Councilman Dixon serves in the role of Deacon.
+He and his family are members of Second Baptist Church of Elgin, where Councilman Dixon serves as a Deacon.

 Terry Gavin and his wife Rose have lived in Elgin since 1991.
 Gavin was first elected as City Councilman from 1995 to 1999.
 While serving in his first term, Gavin chaired the State Street Task Force and a Blue Ribbon Task Force on Education and co-chaired the Elgin Gang and Drug Task Force and the Channing YMCA Task Force.
 He has been a member of several civic organizations over the years, including the Elgin Association of Investment & Financial Advisors and was awarded the title of Fellow of the Life Underwriter Training Council.
 More recently, Gavin served on the Hanover Township Mental Health Board for 13 months and is also volunteering as a Medicare adviser at the Hanover Township Senior Center.
 He has been a member of the Elgin Rifle Club and the Elgin Masonic Lodge #117 for almost 20 years.
 Gavin has been a self-employed independent insurance broker for 24 years specializing in Health, Life Insurance and Annuity contracts.
 Over the years in the industry, Gavin has won many sales and management competitions.
 Gavin’s philosophy in business as well as life is to live by the Golden Rule and he is honored to once again serve the citizens of Elgin on the City Council.

 Rosamaria “Rose” Martinez is an Elgin native, graduate of Elgin High School and east-side resident.
-Councilwoman Martinez is a former U.S. Army sergeant and retired postal worker who is currently employed in the transportation department in School District U-46.
+Councilwoman Martinez is a former U.S. Army sergeant and School District U-46 employee as well as a retired postal worker.
 She is a past commander for American Legion Post 57 and served on both the Honor and Color Guard.
 She is also a member of VFW Post 1307 and former assistant athletic director at St. Joseph Catholic School in Elgin.

 A Michigan native who has called Elgin home since 1999, Tish Powell has over 16 years of management level experience in local government, including 7 years with the City of Kalamazoo, Michigan and over 9 years with the City of Elgin.
 Her educational background includes a Bachelor's Degree in Government from the University of Notre Dame and a Master's Degree in Public Administration from Northern Illinois University.
 Some of her previous and current civic involvement activities include College Green Homeowners Association-Board President; City of Elgin Sustainable City Master Plan Committee-Recycling and Waste Management Workgroup Chairperson; U-46 School District Citizens Advisory Council-Representative; City of Elgin Dr. Martin Luther King, Jr. Holiday Committee; Progressive Baptist Church–Member; and Elgin Proud and Beautiful - Board Member.